Mela Habijan: Activism

 Habijan being a trans woman herself is an advocate for transgender rights.
 She has supported SOGIE Bill.
 She also believed that the word bakla, sometimes used as a pejorative, should be reclaimed by the LGBTQ community.

 As a writer, Habijan has cautioned against sensationalizing coming out stories believing it should be framed as empowerment and that there should be balance.

 In 2022, Habijan organized a photoshoot for four trans women who were initially not allowed to participate in their graduating ceremonies without cutting their long hair.
 The four women were eventually allowed by the school administration.

 Personal life

 Habijan lived as a gay who presented feminine prior to coming out as a transgender woman when she was still a writer at ABS-CBN.
 Her discernment started around 2014 when she joined a corporate beauty pageant.

 Habijan moved out of her parents' residence in September 2017 after coming out as a transgender woman.
 She however attested that her parents accepted her gender identity in a social media post a year later.

+Habijan holds a Bachelor of Arts in Communication from Ateneo de Manila University, and an MBA from IE Business School.

 Habijan professed to be a survivor of rheumatic heart disease.